Driss-001/NRC_Attoscience_Software/NRC_PROJ/Diode_Control/Python_Graphs/README.md

 Record data from microcontroller and store them in dataframes then in excel files

-baudrate is  500000 for  a 1khz communication frequency
+baudrate is  600000 for  f>1khz communication frequency